bubble2k16/emus3ds/readme.md

 ## PicoDrive (Sega Master System / Mega Drive) core

 This is a port of notaz's PicoDrive emulator to the old 3DS and old 2DS.
+Currently supports Sega Master System and Mega Drive games only.
+CD and 32X support will be added later.

 ### Download